mvalsells/LS-PAED-Pirates-del-Mediterrani/README.md

 - Binary trees
 - R trees with graphical representation (I think this one never worked correctly)
 - Tables / HashMap

+**Note:** Some XXL dataset have been removed since they are over 100MB